opnfv/ipv6/docs/reldoc/index.rst

 ---------------------------------

 **OPNFV-NATIVE-SETUP-1**: Now we assume that OpenStack multi-node setup is up and running.
-We have to source the tenant credentials in this step.
+We have to source the tenant credentials in OpenStack controller node in this step.
 Please **NOTE** that the method of sourcing tenant credentials may vary depending on installers.
 For example:

 **Apex** installer: